Preclinical Activity of the DLL3-Targeted T-cell Engager MK-6070 in Neuroendocrine Prostate Cancer.

 abstract

-Neuroendocrine prostate cancer is an aggressive variant of prostate cancer with limited therapeutic options.
-Delta-like ligand 3 (DLL3) is a cell surface protein and therapeutic target expressed in the vast majority of NEPC tumors.
-The DLL3-targeted T cell activating construct MK-6070 (formerly called HPN328) binds to both DLL3 on tumor cells and CD3 on T cells, as well as serum albumin to extend half-life.
-A phase 1/2 trial of MK-6070 is currently underway which includes an NEPC cohort (NCT04471727).
-Here we report the preclinical activity of MK-6070 in prostate cancer models, showing high specificity and anti-tumor activity in DLL3-expressing NEPC models both in vitro and in vivo, with T cell activation and tumor infiltration of T cells after treatment.
-MK-6070 also demonstrates anti-tumor activity in mixed tumors, impacting DLL3-negative prostate cancer cells after engagement with surrounding DLL3-expressing tumor cells, supporting a potential bystander effect.
-Overall, these data demonstrate promising activity of MK-6070 in NEPC preclinical models including heterogeneous tumors, supporting the clinical development of MK-6070.
+Neuroendocrine prostate cancer (NEPC) is an aggressive variant of prostate cancer with limited therapeutic options.
+Delta-like ligand 3 (DLL3) is a cell-surface protein and therapeutic target expressed in the vast majority of NEPC tumors.
+The DLL3-targeted T cell-activating construct MK-6070 (formerly called HPN328) binds to both DLL3 on tumor cells and CD3 on T cells, as well as serum albumin to extend half-life.
+A phase I/II trial of MK-6070 is currently underway, which includes an NEPC cohort (NCT04471727).
+In this study, we report the preclinical activity of MK-6070 in prostate cancer models, showing high specificity and antitumor activity in DLL3-expressing NEPC models both in vitro and in vivo, with T-cell activation and tumor infiltration of T cells after treatment.
+MK-6070 also demonstrates antitumor activity in mixed tumors, affecting DLL3-negative prostate cancer cells after engagement with surrounding DLL3-expressing tumor cells, supporting a potential bystander effect.
+Overall, these data demonstrate the promising activity of MK-6070 in NEPC preclinical models including heterogeneous tumors, supporting the clinical development of MK-6070.